CRHarriss/REXX-Code/DVMSQMAP/DVMSQMAP.md

 Change SYSEXEC to include DVM supplied SAVZEXEC

+Note: The SUMMARY DD statement provies a 1 line report on the success (or failure) of each virtual table request

 ## Parameters that can be supplied to the DVMSQMAP

 SPECIFY THE NAME OF THE DVM SERVER